Health & Social Care

 General Entry Requirements

-At least four GCSEs at grade C or D (with at least one grade C).
+At least four GCSEs at Grade C/4 or D/3 (with at least one Grade C/4) English or Maths must be at a Grade D/3.

 Specific Entry Requirements